ScriptBasic/WinPBX/docs/CRegExp Class.md

 CONSTRUCTOR CRegExp (BYVAL bIgnoreCase AS BOOLEAN = FALSE, _ BYVAL bGlobal AS BOOLEAN = FALSE, BYVAL bMultiline AS BOOLEAN = FALSE)
 ```

-#### Remarks

-This constructor clones the passed object and is used internally by the Execute method.

 | Parameter  | Description |
 | ---------- | ----------- |